DenefLab/Computational-boot-camp/docs/source/SharedResources.rst

 Most software is stored in singularity containers.
 THis includes the container image as well as the definition file used to create the container.

-See the container section for more information on running these containers on your own.
+See the container section for more information or the singularity documentation (https://sylabs.io/guides/3.5/user-guide/introduction.html) on running these containers on your own.

 Available containers: